 You will be given specific instructions that may include:

-Rhinoplasty results are permanent, as long as you follow all aftercare instructions and avoid an injury that could alter the appearance of your nose.
+Surgical rhinoplasty results are permanent, as long as you follow all aftercare instructions and avoid an injury that could alter the appearance of your nose.

 Incisions are usually placed within the nasal passages so that they are not visible after surgery.
 If an external incision is needed, the incision is made as inconspicuously as possible.
 During your consultation, your surgeon will explain in detail where sutures will be placed.